-A decent swell brings several beach breaks to life, with boardriders carving up the waves from dawn.
-The reef at the southern end creates a premium wave.
+Maroubra is famous for its consistent waves, with surfers carving up the waves from dawn.
+A decent swell brings several beach breaks to life, while the reef at the southern end of the beach creates a premium wave.
 You can learn to surf with Let’s Go Surfing Maroubra.
 As with all Sydney beaches, the best place to swim is between the red and yellow flags.